dcigic92/pp1-el-nido-tours/README.md

 ## Acknowledgements

-I would like to thank my mentor **Akshat Garg** for his feedback and valuable advice.
+- I would like to thank my mentor **Akshat Garg** for his feedback and valuable advice.
+- I would also like to thank **Alan Bushell** our cohort facilitator and slack community, especially former students whose projects were inspiration for writing readme file.